kyma-project/kyma-companion/README.md

 ## Manage Dependencies

-We use Poetry to manage dependencies in the project.
-Poetry is a powerful tool for managing dependencies in Python projects.
+We use [Poetry](https://python-poetry.org/) to manage dependencies in the project.
 Here's a quick guide on how to add, remove, and update dependencies using Poetry.

 ### Add and Update Dependencies

-To install all the dependencies listed in the `pyproject.toml` file, you can use the following command:
+To install all the dependencies listed in the `pyproject.toml` file, use the following command:

 ```bash
 poetry install
 ```

-To update a specific dependency to its latest version, you can use the `poetry update` command followed by the name of the package:
+To update a specific dependency to its latest version, use the `poetry update` command followed by the name of the package:

 ```bash
 poetry update {package_name}
 ```

-To add a new dependency to your project, you can use the `poetry add` command followed by the name of the package you want to add:
+To add a new dependency to your project, use the `poetry add` command followed by the name of the package you want to add:

 ```bash
 poetry add {package_name}